Slip Joint Folding Knives

 The black art of folding knives.
 Creating a folding knife adds a level of complexity and precision to knife making.
 Learn about a few of the common mechanisms used locking and non locking folding knives before going onto making two single blade slip joint folders.

-Monday night we will go over the various mechanisms used in folding knives before delving in depth into the working of a slip joint folding knife.
-Then we will choose a pattern and layout the parts and drill our pivot holes ready for fitting and grinding on Tuesday.
+The first night we will go over the various mechanisms used in folding knives before delving in depth into the working of a slip joint folding knife.
+Then we will choose a pattern and layout the parts and drill our pivot holes ready for fitting and grinding on the next day.

 You will enjoy the two days and have two amazing knives to show off.

 Cost includes tuition, insurance, materials, use of tools, workshop consumables, safety gear.

 Need to bring lunch, appropriate clothing and covered footwear